 - Provide electronic mapping for all city, county, district, state, and special-purpose cartographic products. - Maintain and publish electronic formats of cartographic products for display on the Internet. - Update the Official State Highway Map electronic files and accomplish necessary publication.
-Monitor inventory at 17 locations and coordinate additional deliveries as needed. - Create reports and exhibits for various Division projects and studies to assist transportation decision-makers in their roles. - Provide mapping and graphic assistance to other Divisions and Departments as requested. - Develop and provide to outside entities digital maps as requested. - Develop and provide geographic information systems (GIS) files locating other modes of transportation.
+Monitor inventory at 17 locations (e.g., Welcome Centers, Rest Areas, etc.) and coordinate additional deliveries as needed. - Create reports and exhibits for various Division projects and studies to assist transportation decision-makers in their roles. - Provide mapping and graphic assistance to other Divisions and Departments as requested. - Develop and provide to outside entities digital maps as requested. - Develop and provide geographic information systems (GIS) files locating other modes of transportation.